OLIVER L.

 I earned my Ph.D. in Information and Computer Science in 2018 from the Informatics Department at University of California, Irvine’s Bren School of Information and Computer Sciences, where I worked with Gillian Hayes.
 I received my M.S. in Information and Computer Science from UCI Informatics, and my B.S. in Economics at Carnegie Mellon University.
 I also participated in the iSchool Inclusion Institute (i3).
 Prior to becoming an academic, I founded and managed independent bookstores for a number of years.
 I also toured and recorded as guitarist, vocalist, and songwriter in several rock bands.
 I am a big fan of most animals, including cats and dogs.

-Here are some of the groups and centers I am affiliated with:
+Some of the groups and centers I am affiliated with:

 Diversity Scholars Network